IKEA Bekant Sit-Stand Desk Review

-The IKEA Bekant desk underwhelms us.
+The IKEA Bekant desk has been a problem-plagued product from the outset, with extremely poor ratings from IKEA's own customers (2 stars last time we checked at IKEA ).
 With a weak 150-lb lifting capacity, a surprisingly light frame, and only one desktop size available, this desk comes in at the low end of electrically adjustable sit/stand desks.
 Consistent user reports of DOA failures or, in the best case, failure after a few days or weeks of use, compel us to give this product an unprecedented half-star rating.
-For only $170 to $200 more you can find a desk with much stronger, quieter and faster motors, and a tabletop that'll last much longer, look much nicer, and stand up better to cuts, dings and chemicals.

 Basic Up/Down Switch